BiSaXa/TravellingSalesman/README.md

 > 12 Points = 7.5m
 > \>12 Points = Too much.

 You can clearly see that it increases very quickly, making it exponential.
 Our time complexity is O(n!).

+This project was done with open-jdk-16.

 ## Screenshots